Policies and Statements

 If you store files using our online services, they can only be accessed by you unless you choose to share them.
 Even if you have an account through an organization, like a company or university, others in your organization can only see your files if you choose to share them.
 Select MathWorks personnel serving in certain information technology roles have access limited to deployment, backup, and recovery operations.
 These personnel all have signed confidentiality agreements.

 Add-On Explorer requires you to sign in with your MathWorks Account.
 File Exchange requires you to sign in with your MathWorks Account if you are contributing or downloading files.
 When you download files using Add-On Explorer or File Exchange, MathWorks stores your IP address.
-In addition, if you have contributed content from GitHub to Add-On Explorer or File Exchange, MathWorks stores your GitHub username.
+In addition, if you have contributed content from GitHub to Add-On Explorer or File Exchange, MathWorks stores your GitHub account information.

 ThingSpeak requires you to sign in with your MathWorks Account.
 MathWorks stores any information that you provide for integration between ThingSpeak and MathWorks or third-party services, such as authentication credentials and code files.
 MathWorks also stores data that you choose to send to ThingSpeak.
 You can choose to make that data public or private.
-Public data is generally displayed with your MathWorks Account user ID and a link to your MathWorks Account profile.
+Public data is generally displayed with your MathWorks Account login and a link to your MathWorks Account profile.
 Access to your private data and apps is protected by API keys that you may reset at any time.

-MATLAB Grader and most self-paced online courses may require you to sign in with your MathWorks Account.
+MATLAB Grader may require you to sign in with your MathWorks Account.
 Where MATLAB Grader is accessed in conjunction with an educational institution’s learning management system, MathWorks receives only anonymized user IDs through MATLAB Grader that MathWorks cannot associate to any individual.
 When MATLAB Grader is used in this manner, MathWorks does not store, process, or transmit personally identifiable information or confidential data in connection with MATLAB Grader.
 Your organization or account administrator may access assignments you have completed and your progress on the assignments.

 If an instructor provides scoring criteria and chooses to have the MathWorks learning environment score a student’s assignment, MathWorks calculates the score and sends it to the institution’s learning management system, but does not store the student’s score.